wdi-boston-bean/wdi_11_angular_token_auth_app/README.md

 By the end of this, students should be able to:

-- Authenticate users on an AngularJS application with a Rails API
+- Authenticate users on an AngularJS front end by consuming tokens delivered from a Rails API
 - Use `localStorage` for storing session information (as a JSON string)
 - Restrict access to any routes unless users are authorized